Established: National Conservation Area 1990

 Red Rock Canyon

 Even as Las Vegas developments push westward, Red Rock Canyon remains an untouched region of desert beauty.
 Since being designated a national conservation area in 1990, Red Rock has been a popular escape for those who want a break from fast-paced city life.
 Over 1 million people come to Red Rock Canyon every year to experience the sandstone cliffs that give off that signature crimson hue.
-Less than 30 minutes from the Strip by car, the conservation area is conveniently accessible to visitors interested in hiking, cycling, horseback riding, climbing or simply just learning about nature.
+Less than 30 minutes from the Strip by car the conservation area is conveniently accessible to visitors interested in hiking, cycling, horseback riding, climbing or simply just learning about nature.
+For those who wish to see the canyon and are short on time a

 About